The Seahawks’ draft should be judged by more than just the 3 picks they made

 Ladies and gentlemen, this is the definition of “win now” mode.
 This team has shoved in all their chips in hopes of a second “chip.”
 Carroll and Schneider have a future Hall of Fame quarterback who will be 33 in November (and one who relies on his athleticism more than most signal callers), and they realize this window of opportunity may not come along again while they’re on the payroll.

 What would you have done if you were in their position?
 Would you have passed on acquiring Adams to keep this year’s first and third-round picks and next year’s first-rounder?
-Or would you have given them up them for a guy who set the all-time sacks record for a defensive back in just 12 games last year, knowing you haven’t struck gold on a first-rounder in nearly a decade?
+Or would you have given them up them for a guy who set the NFL sacks record for a defensive back in just 12 games last year, knowing you haven’t struck gold on a first-rounder in nearly a decade?

 Would you have passed on acquiring Jackson to keep your fifth-round pick?
 Or would you have given it up for an established offensive lineman whom Russell Wilson has been pleading for?

 Would you have passed on acquiring Dunlap to keep your seventh-round pick?
-Or would you have given it up for a pass-rusher who changed the complexion of Seattle’s defense as soon as he took the field?
+Or would you have given it up for a pass-rusher who changed the complexion of the defense as soon as he took the field?

 Obviously, these transactions went beyond the Seahawks simply parting ways with draft picks.
-They’re also taking on these players’ rather considerable salaries, which has a substantial impact on team-building.
+They’re also taking on these players’ rather considerable salaries, which has a substantial impact on team building.

 But as of now, they’re a likely playoff team that may just be one or two moves away from being Super Bowl contenders.
 If you’re a fan, you take that deal on May 1.